keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 6.md

 ##### The Blade comes to.... negotiate?
 - Approaching the ship is The Blade!
 - He wants to leave the island, now that the goblins are extremely low in number.
-- Offers two options: they get him off the island, or they kill him.
+- Offers two options: they get him off the island, or they kill die.
 - If they press him about who he is, the only answer he will give is his title of "Armigera"
+- Is willing to provide some help
+##### The Asyrian take-over of Kalivny.
 -
-##### The Asyrian take-over of Kalivny.

 ### Place 2